natebuckareff/nateb.xyz/site/src/articles/self-managed-kubernetes.md

 </html>
 ```

-Now we get a 404 instead of a connection error!
-Notice that it's an Nginx error, which means we are reaching the ingress controller from the load balancer.
+Now we get a 404 instead of a connection error.
+Notice that it's an Nginx error, which means we are reaching the ingress controller from the load balancer!

-This means we're finally ready to deploy an application to the cluster.
+We're finally ready to deploy an application to the cluster.
 Let's use [this whoami container](https://hub.docker.com/r/traefik/whoami) and configure a deployment, service, and ingress route:

 ```yaml
 apiVersion: apps/v1